Haing History, Family Crest & Coats of Arms

 Haing Spelling Variations

-hundred years did much to standardize the English language.
+The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
-Haing has been spelled many different ways, including Haines, Hains, Hain, Haine, Haynes, Hainson and others.
+Haing has been spelled many different ways, including Haines, Hains, Hain, Haine, Haynes, Hainson and many more.

 Early Notables of the Haing family (pre 1700)